What's On & Local Events

 Discover Plymouth after the Blitz, and learn how the city was rebuilt following World War II with the City Centre Trail.
 The walk takes you down Royal Parade, past the Theatre Royale and the new museum, The Box.
 The 1.9-mile trail is relatively flat and is suitable for wheelchair users.
 It takes around an hour to complete.

-Activity PackOther walking trails on the app
+City Centre Trail Activity PackOther walking trails on the app

 The Waterfront Walkway is for the more seasoned walker and is a 9.5-mile linear walk.
 It begins at Admiral’s Hard.
-You can then follow in the footsteps of famous explorers and encounter naval buildings, breath-taking views and take in the intriguing characteristics of the former towns and villages.
+You can then follow in the footsteps of famous explorers and encounter naval buildings, breathtaking views and take in the intriguing characteristics of the former towns and villages.

 Waterfront Walkway (South West Coast Path)